luizmosso/tinderdevapi/README.md

-# Simple Social Media API
+# Github developers API

 This is a simple web api.
-Built to provide the data needed for applications that work with instagram-style user posts.
+Built to provide the data needed for applications that work with tinder-style user match.
 Implemented entirely in javascript under nodejs platform using the express framework.
 We chose the non-relational database mongodb and applied websocket communication for real time data update in client applications.
+The Api integrates with the github user api allowing users to find each other and match the developers they most admire or would like to work with on their team

 ## Getting Started